Applying to Cherry Hill Seminary

 - Field experiences of one kind or another, followed by discussion or a written report.

-- Assigned reading or research, either in textbooks purchased by the student or in material posted or linked from the Moodle classroom, or through independent work or the use of our library resources.
+- Assigned reading or research, either in textbooks purchased by the student or in material posted or linked from the Moodle classroom, or through independent work or the use of our library resources, or a combination of the all of these.

 - Downloading other audio or audio-visual components and responding to them.